eljesam/ICA_Eljesa_Mesi/README.md

  Idealizing how the website will look before adapting to flask.
  Create a flask app.
  Goolge Login.
+ Created database.
+ Connected db to app.
+ Connected pubnub to app.
+ Connected database to pubnub.

  # To Do:
  Deploy from AWS,